-Although the Fralin Life Science Institute has and will continue to support a spectrum of research initiatives in the life sciences, it consistently invests in five areas.
+Although the Fralin Life Sciences Institute at Virginia Tech has and will continue to support a spectrum of research initiatives in the life sciences, it consistently invests in five areas.
 These research areas include cancer biology, molecular plant sciences, obesity, infectious disease, and vector-borne disease.
 Institute investments in these areas include recruitment and set-up support for new faculty, retention and recognition of established faculty, seed funds for new research projects, equipment purchase, graduate student recruitment and support, undergraduate research support, and support of outreach activities.

 For more information about each area, click the titles below.

-Fralin Life Science Institute's commitment to cancer research is evident in its support of scientists studying numerous aspects of the disease, including environmental factors that may play a role in cancer initiation, molecular and cellular events leading to the deregulation of cellular functions, and discovery and application of creative and cutting-edge technologies for cancer treatment.
+Fralin Life Sciences Institute's commitment to cancer research is evident in its support of scientists studying numerous aspects of the disease, including environmental factors that may play a role in cancer initiation, molecular and cellular events leading to the deregulation of cellular functions, and discovery and application of creative and cutting-edge technologies for cancer treatment.
 The institute encourages collaboration among researchers from wide-raning backgrounds, including engineering, virology, biological sciences, and human nutrition, foods and exercise.

 In 2009, Fralin Cancer Initiative Funds were used to establish the Fralin-VT Core Cancer Group, made up of Lead Investigators Elankumaran Subbiah, Chris Roberts, Dave Caudell, Liwu Li, and Carla Finkielstein.
 The group strengthens Virginia Tech's cancer resarch impact by traning undergraduate, gradaute and postdoctoral students in basic cancer research.
 The grouping of researchers from diverse backgrounds has led to new, multi-disciplinary research projects that tackle the cancer problem from an innovative and progressive standpoint.